librariesio/libraries.io/.github/CONTRIBUTING.md

 It is likely that your contributions will need to be checked by at least one member of the [core team](https://github.com/orgs/librariesio/teams/core) prior to merging.
 It is also incredibly likely that your contribution may need some re-work in order to be accepted.
 Particularly if it lacks an appropriate level of comments, tests or it is difficult to understand your commits.
 Please do not take offense if this is the case.
 We understand that contributors give their time because they want to improve the project but please understand it is another's responsibility to ensure that the project is maintainable, and good practices like these are key to ensuring that is possible.

 #### Reviewing a PR
 We appreciate that it may be difficult to offer constructive criticism, but it is a necessary part of ensuring the project is maintainable and successful.
-If it is difficult to understand something, request it is better commented.
+If it is difficult to understand something, request it is better documented and/or commented.
 If you do not feel assured of the robustness of a contribution, request it is better tested.
 If it is unclear what the goal of the piece of work is and how it relates to the [strategy](/strategy.md), request a clarification in the corresponding issue.
-If a pull-request has no corresponding issue, decreases code coverage or otherwise decreases the quality of the project.
+If a pull-request has no corresponding issue, decreases test coverage or otherwise decreases the quality of the project.
 Reject it.
 Otherwise, merge it.

 #### Merging
 As we keep the `master` branch in a permanent state of 'deployment ready' once-merged your contribution will be live on the next deployment.

 #### Deploying
 Any member of the [deployers](https://github.com/orgs/librariesio/teams/deployers) team are able to redeploy the site.
 If you require a deployment then you might find one of them in our `#general` [chat channel on Slack](slack.libraries.io).